-Our job, within the Fisheries Research and Development Corporation, is to lead a $15-million planning process, on behalf of the Australian Government.
-At the end of 2018, we will make recommendations based on the evidence gained during this process, in a document entitled ‘The National Carp Control Plan’.
+Our job, within the Fisheries Research and Development Corporation, is to lead a $10.2-million planning process, on behalf of the Australian Government.
+We will make recommendations based on the evidence gained during this process, in a document entitled ‘The National Carp Control Plan’.

 Our key objectives are to:

 - undertake research and development to address key knowledge gaps;

 - better understand and manage risks around carp control;

 - build community awareness and understanding of the proposal to release the carp virus;

 - develop detailed strategies for carp control and subsequent clean-up; and,

 - support national coordination on all elements of the NCCP’s development.

 Native species are set to benefit from carp control.
 This Murray cod has a research tag fitted.
 Image: Tom Rayner.

 The National Coordinator Terms of Reference can be found here.